Joins us for FREE pizza & a movie October 23rd 6:00pm at Mershon's in Stoughton!

 local solutions for global change local solutions for global change local solutions for global change

-FALL BOOK CLUB October 2025
+NOVEMBER BOOK CLUB

-THURSDAY, OCTOBER 9th 6:30-8:30pm at INK CAP BOOKS
+THURSDAY, NOVEMBER 20th 6:30-8:00pm at INK CAP BOOKS

 If you'd like to purchase your own copy, visit our favorite local book shop